Knife Care and Use

-For our culinary and outdoor knives being used for food prep and game cleaning duties please rinse and dry (with a towel) the blade immediately after use.
+For our culinary and outdoor knives being used for food prep and game cleaning duties please rinse and dry with a towel immediately after use.
 If allowed to drip dry, it will rust.
 Didn't listen and left it on the counter covered in onion juices, didn't you?
 Not to worry!
-Use a no scratch scrubbing pad or fine steel wool and lightly rub the blade until the surface rust has been removed.
+Use a no scratch scrubbing pad or fine 0000 steel wool with running water or a light cooking oil for lubrication.
+Lightly rub the blade until the surface rust has been removed.
 Remember, Sharp knives Bloody cuts!
 Once you have run through your first few meal preps the knife will build a protective layer that will keep this from happening, but until you run through some onions, potatoes, and fruit salads a little extra diligence is necessary.
 While not 100% necessary blades can be wiped with cooking oil or mineral oil to help prevent oxidation.

 Your knives will develop a story, or patina, with use.
 These are high carbon, low alloy steels.
 Not stainless-steel-blades.
 Once the patina has fully developed it will protect the blade and help prevent rust and oxidation.
 To really get a kick start on that knife-story, chop up a bag of onions.
 Cry a little, it's ok.

 A knife used primarily on vegetables will develop bold stripes and patterns.
 Meat choppers, like our cleavers, will gain a translucent hue.
 If it rusts, use a Dobbie pad, steel wool or even metal polish and a cloth to buff it out.
 Hold the knife securely, we don't want you to hurt yourself.